 Then I realized my coolant container was empty.
 I filled that sucker right up too, hoping maybe that would make a difference.
 Nope.
-Trying to do the quick DIY fix for $30 was logical, but it cost me time.
+Trying to do the quick DIY fix for $30 was logical, but it cost me time and money.

 For example, it was only after the third year that I discovered I could press a button under the left side of the steering wheel to close my trunk.
 Prior to that, I had been reminding my high school tennis players I was coaching to press the button on the trunk to close it after I dropped them off.